 How long does it take to adapt to a ketogenic diet?

 Keto-adaptation takes time and varies from person to person.
 Generating ketones can take as little as 2-3 days, but just because your ketone meter shows that you have plenty of ketones in your bloodstream doesn't mean your cells are good at burning them for energy right away.
 Some people have no trouble switching from a regular diet to a ketogenic diet, while others experience "keto-flu" symptoms such as lightheadedness, fatigue, headaches, constipation, depression, and difficulty concentrating in the beginning.
-On average, it takes 3 to 6 weeks for your cells to ramp up their internal systems to be able to take full advantage of the ketones you are producing.
+On average, it takes 3 to 6 weeks for your cells to ramp up their internal systems to be able to make good use of the ketones you are producing.

 Keto-adaptation, fluid balance, and electrolytes